 Another exciting and related opportunity is the national effort to enact a financial transaction tax – known as the Robin Hood Tax.
 The Robin Hood Tax would raise an estimated $500 billion in revenue per year to support public services, including education, infrastructure and research funding.
 In Europe, a financial services tax, known locally as the Tobin Tax, is already a reality in 11 nations and the movement is advancing in the EU.

 New Era, New Leadership

 Jeannette Huezo became UFE’s new executive director in February 2015.
 Originally from El Salvador, Jeannette came to the US in 1989 and has spent her life working for justice and social change.
-For 14 years, she has coordinated UFE’s Popular Education work and facilitated many workshops, particularly for Latino groups.
-In addition to her work with UFE, Jeannette currently serves on the Board of Access Strategies and the National Executive Board of United Association for Labor Education (UALE) representing community organizations, and is a member of the Expert for Color Initiative of the Insight Center for Community Economic Development.
+Since the early 2000s she has coordinated UFE’s Popular Education work and facilitated countless workshops, including many for Latino groups.
+In addition to her work with UFE, Jeannette currently serves on the National Executive Board of United Association for Labor Education (UALE) representing community organizations, and is a member of the Expert of Color Initiative of the Insight Center for Community Economic Development.

-We are proud to lift up Jeannette as a dynamic Latina who exemplifies the leadership qualities we need and who reflects the constituencies that we work with, as well as the changing demographics of the US.
+We are proud to lift up Jeannette as a dynamic Latina who exemplifies the leadership qualities we need, and is deeply rooted in and reflective of many of the primary constituencies that we work with.